(This post contains affiliate links. Read my full disclosure here.)

 One of the plants in this formula, bringraj, has traditionally been used in India for general hair health, including loss, as well as premature graying, according to the company website.

-Herbalists generally recommend herbal blends because it’s believed a synergy is created when several different herbs are taken together.
+Herbalists often recommend herbal blends because it’s believed a synergy is created when several different herbs are taken together.
 This is why various recipes have been created, and used for centuries.

 These statements have not been approved by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 People with health concerns should discuss them with a doctor.
 Women who are pregnant or nursing should not use herbal remedies, unless directed to do so by a healthcare professional.
 People taking certain drugs should also check with their doctor before taking an herbal medicine.